• Skip to primary navigation

 Be the first to receive new posts and get access to our Subscribers Only Page.

-Spread the peanut butter sauce all over the cake and let it sink down into the holes.
+Spread a layer of peanut butter sauce all over the cake and let it sink down into the holes.

 After the sauce is spread, the cake goes into the refrigerator for about 20 minutes to set up.
 Then it's frosted with buttercream frosting.

-A little hot fudge, more peanut butter sauce and chopped up peanuts are drizzled on top for a festive look.
+A little hot fudge, more peanut butter sauce, and chopped up peanuts are drizzled on top of the cake for a decorative look.

 Patti signature